-So, in this lesson, we’ll quickly show you how to read a Forex economic calendar and how to integrate it into your trading strategy.
+So, in this lesson, we’ll show you how to read a forex economic calendar and how to integrate it into your trading strategy.

 A Forex economic calendar shows the scheduled economic data releases and news events related to the different economies around the world.
-It is used by traders and investors to evaluate future monetary policy decisions and the economic growth of countries and areas from all over the world.
+Traders and investors use it to evaluate future monetary policy decisions and the economic growth of countries and areas from all over the world.
 Such data releases cover a range of information, including unemployment rates, GDP growth, inflation figures, and more.

-Moreover, you can go back and forward through different days and weeks to see previous data releases (as seen in the image below).
+Moreover, you can go back and forth through different days and weeks to see previous data releases (as seen in the image below).

 Each economic event contains the following information: